wavefrontHQ/observability-for-kubernetes/docs/operator/custom-configuration.md

   ```
   kubectl apply -k observability
   ```
-5. Now follow from step 2 in [Deploy the Kubernetes Metrics Collector and Wavefront Proxy with the Operator](../../README.md#Deploy-the-Kubernetes-Metrics-Collector-and-Wavefront-Proxy-with-the-Observability-for-Kubernetes-Operator), replacing `observability-system` with `YOUR_NAMESPACE`.
+5. Now follow the steps starting from step 2 in [Deploy the Kubernetes Metrics Collector and Wavefront Proxy with the Operator](../../README.md#Deploy-the-Kubernetes-Metrics-Collector-and-Wavefront-Proxy-with-the-Observability-for-Kubernetes-Operator), replacing `observability-system` with `YOUR_NAMESPACE`.